rcifw/rcifw.github.io/docs/system-info/system-status.md

 All systems are operating normally.

 ### NRG/Informatics Portals/CNDA/MIRRIR
-All portals are currently down for scheduled maintenance.
+All systems are operating normally.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
 All systems are operating normally.